 Limit fonts.
 Use three fonts maximum.
 Your eyes struggle to scan too many different fonts.
 Better yet, pick one font family with several variants: bold, italics, condensed, etc.

 Don’t squish letters together so they’re hard to read or space them out so they seem detached from each other.
 The ideal character count per line of text is 50 to 60.
 The text will be easier to scan in narrower columns.
+50-60 characters per line: The ability to choose just the right typeface for your design project can make a world of difference.
+Although typography can be a complex subject to delve into, learning a bit about the history of typefaces will help you understand what makes each classification distinct from the rest.

 Figure 3: Limit characters per line